© Heidelberg Marketing GmbH / Tobias Schwerdt

 • Heidelberg

-On March 29, 1945, one of the last days of the war, German soldiers blew up Heidelberg's Neckar bridges and also the Old Bridge.
-Thanks to a lively fundraising campaign supported by the citizens, the reconstruction could begin on March 14, 1946.
+On March 29, 1945, one of the last days of the war, German soldiers blew up the Heidelberg Neckar Bridges and the Old Bridge.
+Thanks to a donation campaign that was lively supported by the citizens, reconstruction could begin on March 14, 1946.
 The inauguration took place in July 1947.

-There are two sculptures on the bridge: Elector Karl Theodor and the Roman goddess Minerva (Greek: Pallas Athena).
+There are two sculptures on the bridge, one is Elector Karl Theodor and the other is the Roman goddess Minerva (Greek: Pallas Athene).

-The monument to the Elector is closer to the southern bank of the Neckar.
-The figures depicted on the two-tiered pedestal around the monument symbolize the most important rivers in the territories ruled by Karl Theodor: Rhine and Moselle, Danube and Isar.
+The Elector's monument stands closer to the southern bank of the Neckar.
+The figures depicted on the two-tier plinth around the monument symbolize the most important rivers in the areas ruled by Karl Theodor: Rhine and Moselle, Danube and Isar.

-The promotion of art and science was very close to the elector's heart.
-That is why the second monument is dedicated to the Goddess of Wisdom.
+The promotion of art and science was very important to the elector.
+That is why the second monument is dedicated to the goddess of wisdom.

 On the map